-Students will review this important information during the Caring and Safe School Start Up presentations at the start of the school year.
+Students will review this important information during the Caring and Safe School Start Up and mid-year presentations.

 To enhance caring, safe, and inclusive school climates, positive student behaviour supports are provided and inappropriate behaviour is addressed using a bias-aware progressive discipline approach that takes into account mitigating factors.